vseventer/custom-loader/README.md

-# custom-loader
+# raw-custom-loader
-> Custom loader module for webpack.
+> Raw custom loader module for webpack.

 ## Install
-`$ npm install custom-loader`
+`$ npm install raw-custom-loader`

 ## Usage
 This module is useful for those times you want a loader but cant find or want to write one.
 How about just writing a function instead?
+Please note this is a raw loader.

 ### Example 1
 Performs a simple string replace.